Tayoakosile/bank-app-project/README.md

 - Hosted on Heroku
 ```
 - USE CASES
-1. User Sign up
+1. User Signs up

-     - Create their entity on the db
+     - Create users entity on the db
-     - Send them a verification email
+     - Send user a verification email

 2. User verified